UX Design Apprenticeship UX RESEARCh & DesigN Interactive Prototyping

 In our redesign, we’ve added features and enhanced existing ones.
 We’ve also revamped the approvals page layout to be more informative, including vote details, direct discussion access, and relevant approval information.

-Through heuristic evaluation, we analyzed the current interface based on usability guidelines to identify design issues and provide design recommendations to improve the overall user experience.
+Through heuristic evaluation, we analyzed the current interface based on usability guidelines to identify design issues and provide design recommendations.

 Heuristic Evaluation 1: Actions' State Visibility